 The first problem is the organizational and/or cultural traditions which could not be solved by technical excellence and working software only.
 For example, changing the scope was very difficult inherent to the organizations of the team members.
 In the middle of the project, I found out that the business analyst had not accepted any scope change.
 On inquiry, I realized that all team members except me belonged to both our company and the customer’s one.
 In the customer’s company, they have to achieve everything that has been planned at the start of the project.
 As I mentioned earlier, the team members and stakeholders adopted agile because they could not define all specifications up-front in our company.
 However, this was not true for the customer’s company.
 It was exactly the opposite.
 Thus, it was impossible to solve this challenge only by collaboration with the team members.
 Also the managers could not support us.
 Finally, I told our company’s executive the whole story and asked to solve it.
 After that, the team was able to change the scope as necessary.

-The second problem is that some team members and stakeholders opposed to a series of improvements.
+The second problem is that some team members and stakeholders were opposed to a series of improvements.
 The iOS team members were not cooperative.
 There was traditionally a lot of miscommunication and distrust between the iOS and the Android team.
 There was a project manager, who did not manage the project.
 He was responsible for multiple projects and one of those was in a crisis.
 Therefore, I decided to use the results of the technical improvements in order to overcome the absence of the project manager and to “bow” the iOS developers.
 Though, this didn’t work well.
 The iOS developers resisted emotionally.
 The project manager sent apocryphal progress reports to the stakeholders regardless of the real achievements.
 I should have communicated more sincerely and honestly with the iOS developers and the project manager to get their support, rather than forcing the results.

 The third problem is that the team members and stakeholders sometimes thought of me as an additional workforce for the project.
 As I mentioned earlier, I led a series of technical improvements.
 I often used the results by the technical improvements to get the support from the team members and stakeholders.
 Through the process, the team members and stakeholders acknowledged my skills to develop software and to lead the project.
-They requested that I increase the ratio of developing software due to a severe lack in scope implementation and delivery.
+They requested that I increase my ratio of developing software due to a severe lack in scope implementation and delivery.
 I accepted their request, however, this brought the project to a standstill.
 The more I developed, the more they requested.
 At times I lost my composure in order to see the whole project.
 I couldn’t have given the team appropriate advices.
 At that time, as a leader of the improvement strategy (or as an Agile Coach), I should have clarified the cause for the increasing requirements.
 If we use “Technology-Driven Development”, the Agile Coach would be better off acting as a coordinator, rather than a mere workforce.

 Possibilities and future